ollelauribostrom/rebus/README.md

 ### 5. Install the dependencies

-Before we begin making our changes, let's install the projects dependencies:
+Before we begin making our changes, let's install the project's dependencies:

 ```sh
 npm install